Ultimate Guide To B2B SaaS Data Analytics

 The growth rate is an essential revenue metric because it indicates whether your SaaS is profitable and sustainable over time.
 A good growth rate is also attractive to investors.
 The “rule of 40” for SaaS businesses implies that the growth rate should be at least 40%.

-MRR is also an indicator of growth.
+Monthly recurring revenue is also an indicator of the growth of SaaS companies.
 A trend of increasing MRR shows that you’re gaining more customers and revenue with each passing month.
 On the other hand, if MRR decreases over time, it indicates lost customers and revenue through cancellations and churns.

 LTV is a metric that is highly influenced by churn since it’s directly related to the lifespan of the customer.
 Though there are many ways to find LTV, one of them is to divide ARPU (average revenue per user) by the churn rate.

 Dashboards are another great way to perform analysis for your SaaS company.
 Employing data visualization elements, dashboards can be used to present data in an extremely easy to understand manner, allowing you to gather key insights without any additional effort.

 To evaluate marketing campaign performance, you should know how your strategies on different channels perform.
 For instance, you can create a revenue dashboard to measure different metrics such as LTV and ACV.
 This data is helpful for you to identify the channels with the most valuable customers.